 Visiting the Capilano Suspension Bridge is another iconic Vancouver activity.
 The Capilano Suspension Bridge is located only a 20-minute drive from Vancouver city center.
 Here, you can walk the treetop walk and cross the world-famous Capilano suspension bridge.

-You can skip the line and guarantee your spot on the free shuttle if you buy your tickets in advance online here.
+A great idea is to skip the line and guarantee your spot on the free shuttle if by buying your tickets in advance online here.
 We ended up waiting in line for ages!

 5. Go kayaking in False Creek